USA-291: Satellite description

 WGS-10 was ordered in July 2012.
-Boeing received in July 2012 an contract to install upgraded digital channelizers, which will boost capacity on the satellites by 30%, aboard the eighth, and ninth WGS satellites.
+Boeing received in July 2012 a contract to install upgraded digital channelizers, which will boost capacity on the satellites by 30%, aboard the eighth, and ninth WGS satellites.
 The upgraded hardware also will be installed on the planned 10th WGS satellite.
 The U.S. Air Force is launching the craft and will perform the command-and-control functions during its 14-year life expectancy.
 Built by Boeing Satellite Systems, WGS-10 is based on the BSS-702HP satellite bus.
 It had a mass at launch of 5987 kg, and was expected to operate for fourteen years.
 The spacecraft is equipped with two solar panels to generate power for its communications payload, which consists of cross-band X-band and Ka-band transponders.
 Propulsion is provided by an R-4D-15 apogee motor, with four XIPS-25 ion engines for stationkeeping.

 Launch

 WGS-10 was launched by United Launch Alliance (ULA), who placed it into orbit using a Delta IV M+ (5,4) launch vehicle, flight number D383.
 The launch took place from Space Launch Complex 37B (SLC-37B) at the Cape Canaveral Air Force Station (CCAFS), with liftoff at 02:26 UTC on 16 March 2019.
 The launch was successful, placing the WGS-10 into a geostationary transfer orbit (GTO), from which the spacecraft raised itself into geostationary orbit using its onboard propulsion system.
 The satellite was designated USA-291 under the U.S. military's designation system, and received the International Designator 2019-014A and Satellite Catalog Number 44071.